OperaGraecaAdnotata/OGA/README.md

 of all texts included in OGA is in [urn_cts/texts/urn_cts_plus_date_label.xml](https://github.com/OperaGraecaAdnotata/OGA/blob/main/urn_cts/texts/urn_cts_plus_date_label.xml).

-Because of the corpus large size, the actual corpus data and its documentation are made available on Zenodo at
+Because of the corpus large size, the actual corpus is made available on Zenodo at

 * https://doi.org/10.5281/zenodo.8158675